yokodev/chocolatin/README.md

 You can use Hmr plugins to start Hot Module replacement.

+Start with Node.js :

 ```sh
 node ./build.js
 ```

-If you need better design, install "webpack-dashboard" npm package in your project and start server with :
+If you need better design, install "webpack-dashboard" npm package in your project, add Dashboard plugin and and start server with :

 ```sh
 webpack-dashboard -- node ./build.js